 Statistics and rules check

 A statistics window can be called up at any time.
 It shows the distribution of light lengths and checking patterns along with other general information.
+You can also see the distribution of letters in the grid.
 If not dismissed, the window will update dynamically as you edit the grid.